Ignacio-Durann/Ignacio-Durann/README.md

 -🌱 I’m currently learning learning Angular cli, kotlin and php

--👯 I’m looking to collaborate on anyone wants make better the repository
+-👯 I’m looking to collaborate with anyone wants make better the repository

 -🤔 I’m looking for help with ...